FishtownFish wrapped around the rod of AsclepiusMedicine

 Validate the symptoms.
 Build the plan.

-1. Track your cycle and symptoms for two months.
+1. Track your cycle and symptoms for 2 months.
 Note sleep changes, anxiety patterns, joint pain, palpitations, and cycle length.

 2. Run a hormone panel: estradiol, progesterone (luteal phase if still cycling), FSH, LH, total and free testosterone, SHBG, full thyroid, vitamin D, ferritin, and ApoB.

 3. Start sleep, strength, and protein first.
-Seven hours, two to three lifting days, 30+ grams of protein at breakfast.
+7 hours, 2 to 3 lifting days, 30+ grams of protein at breakfast.

 4. Consider body-identical HRT if labs and symptoms align.
 Transdermal estradiol plus oral micronized progesterone is the standard starting point.